luapower/luapower-all/oo.md

 overriding properties with the same name.
 The fields `self.classname` and `self.super` are always preserved though, even with the `override` flag.

+__TIP:__ Use this on object instances to greatly speed-up field look-up.

 ~~~{.lua}
 local other_cls = oo.class()
 other_cls.the_answer = 13